 During the humble beginnings, Gorillaz were seen by many as nothing more than a comedic novelty act; a gimmick that was taking a generalised potshot at the industry it was partaking in, with seemingly little insight relative to current affairs or political movements (something that would greatly contrast later phases).
 The entire concept had spawned from Damon Albarn & Jamie Hewlett, who’d both been faced with personal dilemmas through their own lives around this time.
 Damon had broken up with Justine Frischmann, whilst Jamie was taking heat after the Tank Girl movie had (ahem) tanked at the box office.
 The pair ended up living together in a flat in 1998 after facing these problems, and would whittle away days upon days watching MTV; until the penny dropped that no matter what would come on, nothing shown ever had substance.
 The decision was made to substitute all of this with a band who could speak on several greater volumes than the Pop artists of the time, and to accomplish this with a group who weren’t actually there to take any credit for their work, Gorillaz.

-After two years of development, recording songs in Jamaica, creating countless publicity images (with animation by Passion Pictures) and recording voice actors to assume the roles of each band member, Gorillaz would become known in the November of 2000 with their debut EP, Tomorrow Comes Today, a music video to go with the title track & an appearance on the cover of the fashion magazine Dazed & Confused.
+After two years of development, recording songs in Jamaica, creating countless publicity images (with animation by Passion Pictures) and recording voice actors to assume the roles of each band member, Gorillaz would become known in November 2000 with their debut EP, Tomorrow Comes Today, a music video to go with the title track & an appearance on the cover of the fashion magazine Dazed & Confused.
 Their popularity would skyrocket four months later with their first single, Clint Eastwood; which was followed shortly by a Hijack on Xfm radio show, their first public live performance at London’s Kings Cross Scala & their self-titled studio album.

 Gorillaz soon began branching out globally, playing live abroad and breaking America with their album; leading to six million copies being sold worldwide.
 Their success began a wave of slogans they’d use across their work, including: